Quorn, South Australia: History

 Quorn lies on the traditional lands of the Nukunu people, close to the border with Barngarla lands to the north.

 In 1878, after the British colonisation of South Australia, the town was surveyed by Godfrey Walsh as part of the preparations for building the railway line from Port Augusta northwards.
 It was named by Mr J.H.B.
 Warner whose family lived in Quorn, Leicestershire, in England.
 At the time, he was employed as private secretary to the Governor of South Australia, Sir William Jervois.

+Quorn's railways

-The railway line from Port Augusta to Quorn opened in 1879 and was subsequently extended north to Government Gums (Farina) in 1882, Marree in 1884, Oodnadatta in 1890 and Alice Springs in 1929.
+The 1067 mm gauge railway line from Port Augusta to Quorn opened in 1879 and was subsequently extended north to Government Gums (Farina) in 1882, Marree in 1884, Oodnadatta in 1890 and Alice Springs in 1929.
 This railway line later became known as the Great Northern Railway and later the Central Australia Railway.

-In 1917, Quorn became the crossroads of any north-south (on the Central Australian Railway to Oodnadatta) or east-west travel in Australia, when the Trans-Australian Railway was completed between Port Augusta and Kalgoorlie.
-This made Quorn an important town, given that anyone travelling east–west or north–south in Australia would need to pass through Quorn.
+Quorn's rail links south and east started in 1882 when the Peterborough–Quorn railway line was opened.
+Peterborough had already been connected by rail to Adelaide in the south in 1881.
+Adelaide was connected by rail to Melbourne, though with breaks of gauge, in 1897.

+In 1917 the standard gauge Trans-Australian Railway was completed between Port Augusta and Kalgoorlie; the latter was already connected via break of gauge to Perth.
+This meant that Quorn was on a transcontinental east–west rail corridor, though with breaks of gauge, as well as a line from Adelaide to Oodnadatta, later extended to Alice Springs, in central Australia.
+Rail traffic increased when the Peterborough–Broken Hill was connected via break of gauge to Sydney in 1927.
+These east–west and north–south corridors through Quorn made it an important town.
 As a result, many fine buildings were built as the town expanded.

+Rail links of Quorn, South Australia.
+Railway opening dates are shown in black and closure dates in red.
+Quorn was on the east-west transcontinental route until the direct Adelaide–Port Augusta line was completed in 1937.
+It was also on the north–south transcontinental route until a new alignment of the Central Australia Railway by-passed it in 1957.
+Not to scale, directions are approximate, other South Australian lines not shown.